-Union Monuments at Gettysburg > Massachusetts
+Union Monuments at Gettysburg > Massachusetts > 7th Massachusetts Infantry Regiment

 Monument to the 7th Massachusetts Infantry at Gettysburg

 On July 3 the regiment moved to the right centre and was put under command of Major General Newton.
-They were held in reserve during Pickett’s Charge.
+They were again held in reserve during Pickett’s Charge.
 Although they were not engaged they were subject to artillery fire.

 6th Corps Headquarters Flag Attached to the 2nd Brigade, 3rd Division, 6th Corps, Army of the Potomac 6C-3D

-From the front of the monument:
+Text from the front of the monument:

 7th Mass.
 Inf’y.